 She was determined to do well and to win.

-Williams labelled an “eye-opening” second-round defeat to Muguruza at Roland Garros a year ago as the turning point that heralded United States, Australian and French Open triumphs.
+Williams labelled an “eye-opening” second-round defeat to Muguruza at Roland Garros previous year as the turning point that heralded United States, Australian and French Open triumphs.
+“But Serena showed us why she’s still number one”.
+He’s strong No. 1.